SMAKSS/React-Telegram-DK-Test/README.md

 # Telegram Web App

 >This project is the output of hard working for the DK interview test.
-It's based on [Telegram Database Library](https://github.com/tdlib/td) for signing in old telegram users and creating new telegram accounts based on a valid phone number exactly as like as Telegram.
+It's based on [Telegram Database Library](https://github.com/tdlib/td) and [Telegram-react](https://github.com/evgeny-nadymov/telegram-react) for signing in old telegram users and creating new telegram accounts based on a valid phone number exactly as like as Telegram.

 ### Here are some screenshots